Abraham-J/LostInSpace/README.md

             Gold                     Extracted from Dust.
 40% chance.
 Sells for $250.
             Rock                    Extracted from Dust.
 60% chance.
 Sells for $75.
     TYPE: Usable
         Deflector Array.
 Can be bought for $400.
-Increases Shields Party-in-a-box.
+Increases Shields(+5 until max) Party-in-a-box.
 Can be bought for $100.
-Increases Morale.
+Increases Morale(+10 until max).
         Power Overloader.
 Can be bought for $350.
-Temporarily increases Power.
+Temporarily increases Power(+5 for 3 turns).
 NOTE: If a ship item is found, then it is not going to be found again.
 The chance that you find nothing that turn will take its place then.
 If you find the warp drive, then it will override the "nothing founds", to make room for the chance of the comm device being found.
+NOTE: 'Roll' twice for found items.
+First to see if its a ship item or other item, then to see what item.

 Turns:
     1)Choose to move or stay.